ActiveLook/android-sdk/README.md

 ### Initialization

 To start using the SDK, first import and initialize the sdk.
-You will need a token provided by Microoled to authenticate with the update server.
 Five callbacks `onUpdateStart`, `onUpdateAvailableCallback`, `onUpdateProgress`, `onUpdateSuccess`, `onUpdateError` must be provided to handle glasses update events.
 Read the javadoc for more inforamtions.